MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 }
 ```

-Notice how only the outer nulls were set to invalid (if the inner nulls were as well, this wouldn't be a very good interpolation).
+Notice how only the outer nulls were set to invalid (the inner ones were filled in by the interpolation function).
-The validity mask is only allocated when there are no outer nulls.
+The validity mask is only allocated when there are no outer nulls (`if first != 0 || last != chunked_arr.len()`).
-In that scenario, a `MutableBitmap` is used - which takes potentially much less space than storing contiguous `Option`s for the elements.

-__With this, the developers avoided allocating a `Vec<Option<T>>`!__
+Each element of a `MutableBitmap` only takes up a single bit, so the total space used is much less than it would've been
+if we'd created `out` as a vector of `Option`s!

 ## Sentinel values

-Another way of avoiding a `Vec<Option<T>>` is to use values known to be invalid for the use case, but supported by the type `T`.
+In some other cases, you may be able to avoid allocating a `Vec<Option<T>>` by using values known to be invalid for the use
-For instance, if you have a `Vec<i32>` that represents indices, negative values shouldn't ever be present in that vector.
+case, but supported by the type `T`.
+For instance, if you have a `Vec<i32>` that represents indices, negative values
+shouldn't ever be present in that vector.
-By leveraging this information, you could actually use negative values to represent invalid elements.
+By leveraging this information, you could actually `-1` to represent invalid elements.

-Take a look at this diff from a PR that got merged into `polars-xdt` (a plugin for DateTimes) that does exactly that:
+Take a look at this diff from a PR from the Polars plugin `polars-xdt` that does exactly that:
 [link](https://github.com/pola-rs/polars-xdt/pull/79/files#diff-991878a926639bba03bcc36a2790f73181b358f2ff59e0256f9ad76aa707be35)

-Most of the changes show a replacement of the usage of `Option<i32>` with an `i32` directly, e.g.:
+The gist of the PR is changes such as:

 ```diff
 -            if i < Some(0) {